khushboochitre/Horizon_FSE/README.md

 4) Set the value of the variable LLVM_ROOT_PATH in the run.sh file to the path of llvm’s build folder.

 5) Set the variable BENCHMARK to the benchmark name in the run.sh file to execute the specific benchmarks.
+For example, BENCHMARK="jacobi-1d".
 The default value will execute all the benchmarks of polybench benchmark suite.

 6) To execute the native run,